Zack Short Player Props: Tigers vs. White Sox

-Zack Short -- hitting .348 with two home runs, five walks and eight RBI in his past 10 games -- will be in action for the Detroit Tigers against the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.
+Zack Short and his .464 on-base percentage over his past 10 games (84 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Chicago White Sox and Dylan Cease on June 3 at 2:10 PM ET.

+He had a hitless showing in his most recent game (0-for-1) against the White Sox.

 Zack Short Game Info & Props vs. the White Sox